EricssonResearch/ipso-odm/README.md

 Translates the given OneDM SDF file to a LwM2M schema file.
 The program also uses as input `idmap.json` to give known IPSO objects and resources the correct IDs.
 The file can be generated/updated using the `ipsoidmapper` program.

+## OneDM SDF to DTDL converter

+This tool translates the given OneDM SDF model to a DTDL model.

+Usage: `node sdf2dtdl [file-name]`

+## DTDL to OneDM SDF converter

+This tool translates the DTDL model files to OneDM SDF models.

+Usage: `node dtdl2sdf [file-name] [potential reference files]`

+The main DTDL file ("file-name") is the DTDL model to be converted.
+If the DTDL model contains "Component" definitions, i.e. extending the main DTDL model, these Components can be given as a list of "reference files", that are included in the conversion.
+If a DTDL model file described with the Component is not given, it will be described as a reference using sdfRef in the SDF file.

 ## SDF linter

 The linter is now available at the [OneDM tools repository](https://github.com/one-data-model/tools).